johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

                     > Turn on the pump again.
                     > When the piston reaches full stroke or when it stops moving, there should be no oil comming out of the exhaust.
                     > If oil is coming out the exhaust when the piston is at full stroke then the seals are damaged.
                     > If everything checks out so far, then there is probably a jam at the load.
-                    > Actuate the cylinders and loads by hand to see if there is a jam.
                     > Disconnect the cylinder from the load.
                     > Then attempt to move the load and the piston independently to see if either are jammed.